SDC enables small and medium financial institutions in four countries in the Nordics to stay compliant

 SDC is an IT-service provider for 120 banks in the Nordic region.
 Suzan Moos is a business analyst and developer at SDC.
 Suzan must ensure that SDC can provide the same level of governance infrastructure to its affiliated banks, as the largest banks in the region.
 She has worked in Anti-Money Laundering (AML) and fraud for more than 10 years.

 My role can be described as being an intermediary between our clients, the banks, and our developers here at SDC.
-Within AML, the legal requirements are the same for small banks as for large banks.
+Within anti-money laundering, the legal requirements are the same for small banks as for large banks.
 This gives larger banks an advantage.
-At SDC, we have worked to make a communal service based on SAS AML that our customers can use to obtain the highest level of compliance Suzan Moos Business analyst and developer SDC
+At SDC, we have worked to make a communal service based on SAS® Anti-Money Laundering that our customers can use to obtain the highest level of compliance Suzan Moos Business analyst and developer SDC

 Having a centralised governance and oversight system makes it easier to search, define and correct errors as well as implement new scenarios and changes for several customer banks, she points out.
 This saves the banks a lot of resources but the system still allows for individual tailoring for each clients’ specific needs.